ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Staticlord/1st Level/Zap.md

 - **Duration**:
 	- Instant.
 - **Effects**:
-	- Electricity jumps from your fingertips to a creature within range.
+	- You attempt to shock a creature within range with a high amount of electricity.
 Make a roll to hit, adding your psycasting ability modifier.
-On a hit, the creature takes 2d6+2 electric damage.
+On a hit, the creature takes 2d6 electric damage.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 16 psyfocus spent above the normal cost for this psycast, the damage increases by 1d6 electric damage.
+For every 10 psyfocus spent above the normal cost for this psycast, the damage increases by 1d6 electric damage.